 Note: please refer to the Limited Quota Competition Policy for selection details.

 Calendar Updates: Any changes to the U16 Calendar will posted on the calendar section of the website.

-- Each coach must be a member in good standing of the Canadian Ski Coaches Federation (CSCF) or the Canadian Ski Instructors Alliance.
-A minimum of Development (Level 2) coach certification is recommended for each club’s U16 Head Coach.
+Each coach must be an Accredited ACA CSC coach.
+A minimum of Development Level Certified coach certification is recommended for each club’s U14 and U16 Head Coach